MicrosoftDocs/mixed-reality/mrtk-unity/features/spatial-awareness/scene-understanding.md

 ## Setup

 1. Ensure the platform is set to UWP in build settings.
 1. Acquire the Scene Understanding package via [Mixed Reality Feature Tool](https://aka.ms/MRFeatureTool).
-Note the package may not be available at the launch date of MRTK 2.6 but will be available soon after.
-Please see [this issue](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/9402) for updates on its availability.

 ## Using Scene Understanding